elchs/LetoDBf/Readme.txt

  where you need admin rights to change config options.
  !
 Installing LetoDBf needs to outcomment and adjust the <LogPath> in letodb.ini !
  Use e.g. temporary directory of your OS, where normal users have write rights, e.g.: "/tmp".

+ Scroll down, continue to read in section: 3.
+Running and stopping server

       2.2 Borland Win32 C++ compiler